-For many Americans, financial concerns are their number one stress point.
-That’s understandable given the current economic climate, but at the same time, worry doesn’t solve much.
-Taking control of your finances does.
+For many Americans, financial concerns are their number-one stress point.
+That’s understandable given the current economic climate, but it’s more important to remember that worry doesn’t solve much—taking control of your finances, however, does.

 Here’s how to help reduce your money stress and get motivated to take control of your finances:

 - Identify your stress points.
-Maybe it’s the threat of a job loss, or the realization that you need to get more serious about saving for retirement, or perhaps you are dealing with a troublesome credit card balance.
-Write down your three biggest financial stress points.
-Keeping the list short will help to ward off feeling overwhelmed.
+Maybe it’s the threat of a job loss or the realization that you need to get more serious about saving for retirement, or perhaps you are dealing with a troublesome credit card balance.
+Write down your 3 biggest financial stress points.
+Keeping the list short will help to ward off the feeling of being overwhelmed.

 - Give it a positive spin.
 Your mindset is what will help fix your finances and keep you motivated to change.
 Rather than lament that you have too much debt, imagine how much better your life would be with less.
 Then make your vow: "Each month I will spend less and pay enough so my balance declines by at least $100."